-Backlinks, also known as inbound or incoming links, are links from other websites linking to your site.
-These are an important factor of SEO and should be a primary focus of your SEO efforts.
+Backlinks, also known as inbound or incoming links, are links from other websites to a page on your site.
+Backlinks are an important factor in SEO and should be a primary focus of your SEO efforts.

 The final two links that also are a big portion of your SEO are:

 Internal links– Are links from one page of your website to the other, such as a link from the “About Us” page back to the “Home” page.
 These links help distribute PageRank across your website to help improve the other page’s rankings.
 Furthermore, internal links are not soley for search engines, but to enhance the user experience.

 Outbound links- Are when your website links to another website.
 These should mainly be used when you want to link to a relevant and high quality site.

 Just like an election, votes matter.
 Mentioned earlier, each backlink your site receives acts as a vote of confidence for your site.
 With more votes for your site and its content, the higher you will rank on the Search Engine Results Page (SERP).
 This will then give you better organic traffic to your site and improve your overall SEO.

 Backlinks also improve user experience.
 Mentioned above, internal links are meant to distribute PageRank between your pages and increase navigability for the users.
 This will improve your site structure and will make your users happy to have a logically laid out website to browse.

 It may seem that you would want everybody linking to your site because that equals more votes of confidence.
 However, not all backlinks are good for your SEO.

 Here is a list of some links you would want to avoid: